Close

 Following is the ‘lost’ appendix that was intended for With Barry Flanagan.
 It is a continuation of the drinking scene in Palma de Mallorca on page 102 and features the actual appearance of Flanagan’s hero, the French playwright Alfred Jarry.

-Then a strange thing happened.
-Transported in a Tardis of Fernet Branca, I entered the Flanagan dimension.
+A STRANGE THING HAPPENED.
+Transported by a Tardis of Fernet Branca, I entered the Flanagan dimension.
 My relationship with space and time altered so all at once we had fast-forwarded to late afternoon and were grinning at complicities that would have made no sense to anyone else, except perhaps the shade of Alfred Jarry.
 As though summoned by this thought, a man entered the bar.
 He was extraordinarily thin and attired in bicycling gear – a tight sweater, short coat and old trousers tucked into socks that disappeared into dilapidated plimsolls.
-Strapped to his head, a pair of goggles sectioned his long, centrally parted hair, which was very black and dripped with grease.
-He had a thin moustache and his eyes were dark and phosphorescent like a nighthawk’s.
+Strapped to his head, a pair of goggles compressed his long, centrally parted hair, which was very black and dripped with grease.
+He had a thin moustache, and his eyes were as dark and phosphorescent as a nighthawk’s.

 Barry, however, did not seem at all put out by this.
 ‘What marvellous kit!’ he exclaimed.